Daniel Baharier: Biography

 Daniel Baharier was born in England in 1956 in the city of London in Croydon to Sydney and Miriam Baharier.

 At 18 he began studying art in Hertfordshire college of Art and Design, under the training of John Mills and Michael Gillespie.
 He then went on to study sculpture at the Leicester Polytechnic, University of Simone de Montfort under Sydney Herfli.

 In 1980 he immigrated to Israel from London and began studying at Bezalel.
 After a year he decided to leave school because he felt that the level of study is not appropriate for him, as he finished five years of academic art studies in England.

 From 1981 to 1982 he worked at the foundry in Atarot in Jerusalem and then at the foundry AP Netanya.
 Foundries worked for other artists in creating a patina and negatives for their works.
 Daniels personal works during this period were the first in exploring human motion, and women acrobatic movements that create physical stress.

-Between 1983-1985 he served in the IDF deliberately M61 Vulcan, especially in Lebanon.
+Between 1983 and 1985 he served in the IDF deliberately M61 Vulcan, especially in Lebanon.
 After completing his military service, He began with a sculpture foundry shalom Saktsier in Rishon Lezion.
-Between 1985-1987 he worked on the sculpture depicting parallel lines and broken symmetry, and is based on mathematical formulas.
+Between 1985 and 1987 he worked on the sculpture depicting parallel lines and broken symmetry, and is based on mathematical formulas.

-In 1986-1987 he was a professor at the School of Art Sculpture school Ascola-meimad.
+In 1986–1987 he was a professor at the School of Art Sculpture school Ascola-meimad.
 In 1988 he opened his studio in the ancient port of Jaffa, where he worked for 13 years.
 During these years he developed his unique style, and created the sculpture at Assaf Harofeh Hospital, a portrait of Dr. Wim Malgo.